enenis/React-Native-Basic-Store/README.md

 # React-Native-Basic-Store

 Hello, in this project, I designed a responsive shop with <b>React-Native.</b><br>
-The Images from the app;
+The images from the app;
 <hr>

 <br>